sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/upgrade.md

 ### Standard upgrades

+A [standard upgrade](../../updates/index.md#standard-upgrades) occurs between two minor versions of Sourcegraph.
+If you are looking to jump forward several versions, you must perform a [multi-version upgrade](#multi-version-upgrades) instead.

 If you [configured Docker Compose with a release branch](index.md#step-3-configure-the-release-branch), please merge the upstream release tag for the next minor version into your `release` branch.
 In the following example, the release branch is being upgraded to v3.40.2.

 ```bash